soasme/PeppaPEG/README.md

 When applying the Choice rule to text, the first Choice member is attempted.
 If the attempt fails, the second Choice member is attempted, so on and on.
 If any one of the attempts succeeds, the Choice rule succeeds immediately and the rest of the Choice members will not be attempted.

-When multiple rules match, the first matched rule is used.
+If no Choice member matches, the Choice rule fails.

 * Function `P4_CreateChoice` creates a choice.
 Example: `P4_CreateChoice(2)`.
   * Function `P4_SetMember` set the member at the exact location.
 Example: `P4_SetMember(expr, 1, P4_CreateLiteral("HELLO", true))`.